-That’s why country style interior design is heavily characterised by worn wood, biophilia, handmade and sustainable decor, and using textured fabric as wall decor.
+That’s why country style interior design is heavily characterized by worn wood, biophilia, handmade and sustainable decor, and using textured fabric as wall decor.
 In a nutshell, the prime muse of country style interior decor is nature.

-For this, we would highly recommend floral artwork, or actual depictions of life in the country.
+For this, we would highly recommend floral artwork or actual depictions of life in the country.

 #6 Nautical Interior Design

 Given in the name, nautical interior design is heavily inspired and derived from the beauty one can grasp in the blue of the ocean waters.
 It’s blue color palettes, sailing motifs galore, and various boat-related ornaments.
 Rustic furnishings (like driftwood) are also popular accent pieces.

 And obviously, if you’re going to purchase wall art that would suit nautical interior design, invest in artwork that showcases the sea, the magnificent skyline, boats on the shore, and of course, the wide ocean.
 You can never go wrong with beaches too.

 #7 Industrial Interior Design

 Industrial interior design is reminiscent of a time when everybody was all about being practical.
 It shows in the primary features of this interior style.
 There are lots of exposed steel, timber, red bricks, and an overall sensible and rustic feel.
 It’s all about raw beauty and mercurial appeal.

 Going by that, it’s safe to say that industrial interior design would pair well with artwork that also looks vintage, and neutrally-colored.
 Rustic pictures of cityscapes, famous landmarks, and world maps would be a great idea too.